Iran rejects idea of a new 'Trump deal' in nuclear row

 British Prime Minister Boris Johnson, who has praised Trump as a great dealmaker, called on Tuesday for the president to replace Iran’s 2015 nuclear deal with major powers with his own new pact to ensure Tehran does not get an atomic weapon.

 Trump said he agreed with Johnson that a “Trump deal” should replace the Iran nuclear deal.
-In a televised speech, Rouhani told Washington to return to the nuclear pact, which Washington abandoned in 2018.
+In a televised speech, Rouhani told Washington to return to the nuclear pact, which Washington abandoned in 2018, under which Tehran curbed its nuclear work in return for the lifting of international sanctions on Iran.

-The agreement calls for the lifting of international sanctions on Iran in return for curbs to its nuclear program.
-Since quitting, Trump has reimposed sanctions on Iran that have crippled its economy.
+Since quitting the agreement, Washington has reimposed sanctions to throttle Iran’s oil exports as part of a “maximum pressure” policy.

+The United States says its aim is force Tehran to agree a broader deal that puts stricter limits on its nuclear work, curbs its ballistic missile program and ends its regional proxy wars.
+Iran says it will not negotiate as long as sanctions remain in place.

-Tehran says it wants to keep the agreement but cannot do so indefinitely if it receives none of the promised economic benefits.
-It has gradually taken steps to reduce its compliance, which prompted Britain, France and Germany to formally accuse it on Tuesday of violating the terms.
+Tehran has gradually taken steps to reduce its compliance with the deal, which prompted Britain, France and Germany to formally accuse it on Tuesday of violating the terms.

 “This Mr. Prime Minister in London, I don’t know how he thinks.
 He says let’s put aside the nuclear deal and put the Trump plan in action,” Rouhani said.